jimminycricket42/School-Notes/Information Technology/Computers/Hardware/CPU.md

 Logic gates run [[Logical Operators]] and determine if they are true or false.

 Once something has been processed in the ALU it will be sent to memory for storage.
 To do this, the instruction processed is broken down into parts and stored in registers.
 The accumulator is the specific register meant to store the result of an execution of an instruction.
-Saved data moves from the accumulator to RAM, and loaded data comes from the RAM into the accumulator.
+Saved data moves from the accumulator to [[RAM]], and loaded data comes from the [[RAM]] into the accumulator.

 ```mermaid
 flowchart TD